gmwyso19/DataVis_Final_Project/updates.md

 ## April 18 End of Class

 In class today I was able to successfully join my data sets together and start my leaflet graph.
 I was having some trouble with that so I decided to work on tidying up my lollipop graphs, which Patrick suggested to me, by making the labels interactive, and I will also be rounding the populations to the nearest person as that seems to make more sense.

+## April 20 Beginning of Class

+Between Monday and Wednesday, I worked on creating some leaflet maps.
+Using both leaflet and plotly.
+They both did not run the way I intended them and need some more work, which hopefully I can accomplish in class today.
+But before I was able to do that I had to change the Longitude and Latitude variables from characters to numerics.
+I did so initially with the as.numeric function, and realized that was a mistake, and went back and renamed the data set and used the parse_numbers() function.